Lane Kirkland: Champion of American Labor. Arch Puddington. John Wiley & Sons Inc. $23.

 Puddington’s excellent biography tells the story of a leader who understood the power and sanctity of the right to organize.
 In Kirkland’s worldview, independent labor unions constituted an expression of the freedom to associate and a vital voice for working people.
 To Kirkland, free labor unions were Madisonian, not Marxist.
 Communist “labor fronts” were merely the tools of totalitarian regimes.

 Kirkland’s voice is still vital.
-In a recent article on the AFL-CIO’s recent celebration of Víctor Lemagne Sánchez, an apparatchik in the regime-controlled Workers’ Central Union of Cuba, Jamie Kirchick draws heavily on Puddington’s biography to illustrate the proud history of the AFL-CIO’s fight for global worker freedom.
+In his article condemning the AFL-CIO’s recent celebration of Víctor Lemagne Sánchez, an apparatchik in the regime-controlled Workers’ Central Union of Cuba, journalist Jamie Kirchick draws heavily on Puddington’s biography to illustrate the proud history of the AFL-CIO’s fight for global worker freedom.